-Breaking out your camera during a family event can be hectic – even the thought of it is overwhelming.
-Before you’ve had the chance to just set your exposure, grown adults yell for you to take their picture in unflattering light, kids are shoving their faces into your lens (much too close to even focus) and everyone demands to see the picture immediately after.
+Breaking out your camera during a family event can be hectic.
+Before you’ve had the chance to set your exposure, grown adults yell for you to take their picture in unflattering light, kids are shoving their faces into your lens (much too close to even focus) and everyone demands to see the pictures immediately after.
 Or there’s the person who covers their face every time you try to capture a beautiful candid moment of them!
-Nothing is off limits and, yet, you’re not allowed to be a fly on the wall when you photograph family and close friends.
+Nothing is off limits and yet you’re not allowed to be a fly on the wall when you photograph family and close friends.

-Whether you’re the family historian, a tech aficionado bestowed with the camera, or simply looking for intentional practice in the comfort of a gathering, here’s a list of tips that will help you make images you’re proud to share with your friends family – images that tell the story of your event rather then just snapshots of it.
+Whether you’re the family historian or simply looking for practice in the comfort of a gathering, here’s a list of tips that will help you make images you’re proud to share with your friends and family – images that tell the story of your event rather than just being snapshots of it.

 Knowing What Kind Of Images You Want to Make Will Help You Choose What Gear to Bring

-2) When making your list of what you’ll be shooting, any group activities that are planned will help you choose what equipment to bring.
-If there is always a ball getting kicked around when you’re family gets together, a body with a fast frames per second (FPS) rating, like the Nikon D500, will help you capture the motion at just the right moment!
-Having the correct focus settings in place will help even slower cameras keep up with the action.
-Learn how in All About Autofocus: Focus Area vs Focus Mode for Beginners.
+When making your list of what you’ll be shooting, any group activities that are planned will help you choose what equipment to bring.
+If there is always a ball getting kicked around when your family gets together, a body with a fast frames-per-second (FPS) rating, like the Nikon D500, will help you capture the motion at just the right moment!
+Shooting speeds of 10 or higher is fast enough for wildlife and sports and will be more than enough for your event.
+See all of our 10 or higher FPS cameras here.

 Over the River and Through The Woods: Pick the Gear Based on Your Environment